LCP Hero

 In Colombia, the Black and White Carnival of Pasto, held in January, is a colorful celebration of equality, with parades that combine Andean and Hispanic traditions.
 The Chicha, Life and Joy Festival, The cultural heritage of Bogota, rescues the ancestral traditions, folklore and gastronomy of Cundinamarca and Boyacá, highlighting the chicha, a fermented corn drink.
 In April, Valledupar fills up with energy with the Festival de la Leyenda Vallenata, a vibrant celebration that unites the indigenous, African, European and peasant, highlighting the best performers and composers of this iconic musical genre.

-In Ecuador, between February and March, the Pawkar Raymi celebrates the blossoming with rituals, music, dance and community fairs in several provinces, such as Imbabura y Cotopaxi, The new Andean agricultural cycle began in June, marking the beginning of the new Andean agricultural cycle.
-In June, the Inti Raymi illuminates the Andes with ceremonies dedicated to the sun in several provinces such as Pichincha, Tungurahua y Chimborazo, where communities and visitors congregate.
+In Ecuador, between February and March, the Pawkar Raymi celebrates the blossoming with rituals, music, dance and community fairs in several provinces, such as Imbabura and Cotopaxi, The new Andean agricultural cycle begins in June, marking the beginning of the new Andean agricultural cycle.
+In June, the Inti Raymi illuminates the Andes with ceremonies dedicated to the sun in several provinces such as Pichincha, Tungurahua and Chimborazo, where communities and visitors congregate.
 These celebrations express the continuity of ancestral agricultural calendars and the spiritual relationship of the Kichwa people with the sun, the earth and the cycles of nature.

 In Peru, the Virgen de la Candelaria Festivity, celebrated in February in Puno, brings together dancers and musicians who pay homage to the Virgin with dances, songs and rituals that have been passed down from generation to generation.
-In April, during the Easter, In June, Ayacucho is transformed with solemn processions, handmade flower carpets, traditional songs and masses that fuse the Catholic faith with Andean cultural expressions.
-In June, the Feast of St. John in San Martin gathers the population around the river, symbol of life and purification, with dances, music and typical food.
+In April, during Easter, Ayacucho is transformed with solemn processions, handmade flower carpets, traditional songs and masses that fuse the Catholic faith with Andean cultural expressions.
+In June, the Feast of San Juan in San Martin gathers the population around the river, symbol of life and purification, with dances, music and typical food.

 Discover what we do